Set up an appliance for servers in a VMware environment

 Set up the appliance

-You can deploy the Azure Migration appliance by using a couple of methods:
+You can deploy the Azure Migration appliance using these methods:

 - Set up the appliance on an existing server by using a PowerShell installer script.
 You should run a PowerShell script if you can't use an OVA template or if you're in Azure Government.

-After you create the appliance, you check that the appliance can connect to Azure Migrate: Discovery and assessment, register the appliance with the project, and configure the appliance to start discovery.
+After you create the appliance, check if the appliance can connect to Azure Migrate: Discovery and assessment, register the appliance with the project, and configure the appliance to start discovery.